27.07.2019 – 01.08.2019

 Beiarstua – Saltfjellstua

-This is the longest part of the trip.
+This is the longest hike of our adventure.
 We start in the pine forest by the Beiarelva that stretches all the way throughout Tverrådalen.
 We follow Tverråga, that initially is a silent stream and then becomes a deafening river hundred meters down the path.
 It must be crossed via a suspension bridge that only one person can pass at a time.
 Later we cross several tufts, silent reminders of old mountain farms in the days gone by.
 When we go down to Tollådalen, we head for Bukkhaugbua, owned by the State Forests Authority, which marks about halfway of today’s leg.
 About 3 km from the hut, there is an impressive Bukkhaugfossen waterfall, which can be heard long before we even get to admire it.
 Next we go towards Stallogropa, which is the portal into Saltfjellet.
 Just below here is the famous Saltfjellstua, the nicest lodge in the entire Saltfjellet.
 A long day of walk has come to an end, this means dinner and beds for everyone.

 Day 5 | 23 km (8,5 hours)